ecmwf/ecflow/docs/glossary.rst

         - :code:`ssl`, to connect to the ecFlow server using SSL
         - :code:`polling`, the value (in seconds) used to periodically contact the remote ecFlow server
         - :code:`auth`, the location to the Mirror authentication credentials file
+        - :code:`propagate`, to enable the propagation of the remote node state up the tree of local nodes

       .. warning::